Resources for Students

 Additionally, courses are offered face-to-face in Alamogordo, Cloudcroft, Tularosa, Mescalero, HAFB, and some area high schools.
 Classes and workshops for community organizations are received by interactive video.

-Adult Education: The Adult Education (AE) program of NMSU-A provides services and instruction to adults in GED, English as a Second Language (ESL), basic reading, math, English, work place skills, vocabulary development, basic computer skills, and citizenship in group classes or on an individual basis.
-Assessments and GED pretests are given at the AE Office on an individual basis.
-The Literacy Volunteers of America, Otero County Literacy Council, Inc., in partnership with AE Advisory Board (sponsored by the AE program), can provide volunteer tutors to work one-to-one with adult non-readers and non-English speaking adults.
+Pathways and Career Education (PACE): The Pathways and Career Education (PACE) program (formerly Adult Education) of NMSU-A provides services and instruction to adults in GED, English as a Second Language (ESL), basic reading, math, English, work place skills, vocabulary development, basic computer skills, and citizenship in group classes or on an individual basis.
+Assessments and GED pretests are given at the PACE Office on an individual basis.
+The Literacy Volunteers of America, Otero County Literacy Council, Inc., in partnership with PACE Advisory Board (sponsored by the PACE program), can provide volunteer tutors to work one-to-one with adult non-readers and non-English speaking adults.
 All these services are provided free of charge to adults.
-Adult Education is located in the Tays Center (575) 439-3812.
+PACE is located in the Tays Center (575) 439-3812.

-GED/HISET and Test Proxy: The Student Services Office serves as the GED Center for Alamogordo and the surrounding community service area.
-GED tests are given regularly on the NMSU-A campus.
+GED/HISET and Test Proxy: NMSU-A serves as the GED® Center for Alamogordo and the surrounding community service area.
+GED® tests are given regularly on the NMSU-A campus.

 Small Business Development Center: “Building New Mexico’s Economy One Business at a Time.”
 The Small Business Development Center (SBDC) located at NMSU-A provides free, confidential counseling to small business owners and prospective entrepreneurs in the areas of business planning, evaluation, marketing, management, financial analysis and loan package preparation.
 The SBDC assists with all aspects of starting and managing a business, as well as finding solutions to challenges faced by existing business owners and entrepreneurs.
 The Alamogordo SBDC is part of the New Mexico SBDC Network, consisting of 19 centers throughout the state.
 Free and low-cost training and workshops are also available.
 Through a vast network of local, state and federal resource partners, the Alamogordo SBDC is able to provide clients and students with access to numerous business resources.
 For more information on small business counseling and training opportunities, please call the SBDC at (575) 439-3660 or visit online at www.nmsbdc.org.